-One of the most popular tourist destinations in the United States, San Francisco is also home to many students.
-According to the previous World Liveability Rankings, it was the highest-rated liveable city in the U.S. The cool summers, foggy days, steep hills, cable cars, and landmarks, such as the Golden Gate Bridge and Fisherman’s Wharf, attract millions of people from around the globe.
+San Francisco is a recognizable destination in the United States and is also home to many students.
+Known for its cool summers, foggy days, steep hills, cable cars, and landmarks such as the Golden Gate Bridge and Fisherman’s Wharf, the city attracts visitors and students from around the world.

 Affordable Schools in San Francisco for International Students